jed-harwood/SGM/TARGAR/README.md

 There is no burn-in.
 This is intentional: the modular simulations use the model-specific initialization directly and then fit the generated `n` observations.

+For exact reproduction of the original matched TAR-GAR(1,1) forecasting script, the setup includes `generation.n = n + 100` and then fits rows `1:n`.
+Those extra rows are not used as burn-in; they only preserve the old random number stream because the original generator drew the full innovation matrix before drawing the initial state.
+For the other TAR-GAR simulations, `generation.n = n`.

 The original random seeds are kept: `graph.seed = 1` matches the original `set.seed(1)` before graph generation, and `data.seed = 5 * d + n` matches the